ansys/DevRelDocs/2024R1/acp_24R1_md/classes_model.md

 Query arbitrary data from the mesh of the model.

 * **Parameters:**
-  - name : Data type to query:
+  - name: Data type to query:
     - labels, indices.
     - etypes.
     - coordinates.